 See more and save with Go Chicago

-Save up to 45% on admission to 28 of Chicago’s best attractions with Go Chicago.
+Save up to 55% on admission to more than 25 of Chicago’s best attractions with Go Chicago.
 Choose the number of days you wish to use the pass from 1, 2, 3, or 5 calendar days in a row.
 Enjoy visiting top attractions like the Shedd Aquarium, Shoreline Architecture River Cruise, 360 Chicago and more.
 Passes must be used within a year of purchase and are activated once you visit your first attraction.